macrocosm-os/prompting/docs/stream_miner_template.md

 # Creating Stream Miners

-Altering your miner code to be compatible with streaming will be a development push for all miners on the network.
-As such, we want to make this as streamlined as possible to minimize the time needed to go from 0->100%.
+Miners for SN1 **must** support the StreamPromptingSynapse.
+This enables all miners on the network to stream batches of tokens to the validator.
+This has clear beneifts, such as:

+1. Getting rewards for partial responses, and
+2. Enabling better user-product interactivity when using a frontend.

+Getting custom miners to use streaming is a large engineering effort.
+To make this effort easier, we have provided a simple template below that emphasizes the important components needed for streaming.

+## Architecture

-Miner architectures now require that you are running a syncronous `forward` method, with an internal `async _forward` function.
+Miner architectures require that you are running a syncronous `forward` method, with an internal `async _forward` function.
 The code below provides a basic outline of how the `async _forward` function should be structured.
 There are two main points here:

 1. Adding data to the buffer and sending it when it reaches the `config.neuron.streaming_batch_size`
 2. Sending the final buffer of data if inference is finished, and there are less tokens than the batch size.